Cayuga Secondary School

-Football Team
+Athletics

 Cayuga is the home of the Warriors Football Team.
 The team has currently joined "Forces" with one of its two rivals (Hagersville/McKinnon) Hagersville.
 After a previous coach during the 2015 season, the two schools contacted one another and became the "Warricanes".

 The football team was denied entry into the Haldimand-Norfolk Football League but continued on to play exhibition against Simcoe (Sabres), Delhi (Raiders), Waterford (Wolves), McKinnon (Blue Devils) and the Bishop Mac Celtics of Guelph.

-Cayuga and Hagersville lost 3 of 4 games (First game no score was kept) defeating a team both teams haven't won against in more than 5 years the Waterford Wolved 10–1.
-The team no longer plays with two different jerseys they have made up a jersey scheme.
+Cayuga and Hagersville lost 3 of 4 games (First game no score was kept) defeating a team both teams have not won against in more than 5 years the Waterford Wolves 10–1.

-The Warricanes were granted entry into the league for the 2017 season and will continue to play football as long as they need to.

-Cayuga Warriors football began in 1987 led by then head coach Mike Warbick.
-Their first season only had two wins the first one coming against the Hurricanes of a score 2–1.